PhantomCybernetics/bridge_ui_extras/README.md

 # Bridge UI Extras

-Examples of extending Phntm Bridge UI plus a simple node.js HTTPS server.
+Examples of extending Phntm Bridge UI plus a simple node.js dev HTTPS server.

+You don't need to install anything to test the included examples.
+Simply link them to your robot's configuation using GitHub's raw static URLs.

+The included dev server is useful when developping your own extensions, or when you have a local Bridge UI instance installed on a custom URL.
+The uiHost in the .json cofig file must match the UI's host name.

-## Install
+## Install the dev server

 Install node.js and npm, then: